N1krat/donatingstuff/README.md

 * Configure the BootstrapVue https://bootstrap-vue.org/ ✅
 * Create the landing page ✅
 * Create and integrate the vue-router https://router.vuejs.org/ ✅
-* Create the registration page ⚒️
+* Create the registration page ✅
+* Create the login page ✅
 * Create the dashboard page ⚒️
 * Create the donation page ⚒️
 * Create the about page ⚒️